 The Radiology Service at the VA Ann Arbor Healthcare System provides full imaging support for the primary and tertiary care provided at this institution.
-As a member of Veterans Integrated Service Network Eleven, the Ann Arbor VA Hospital provides care for patients in lower Michigan and northern Ohio, Indiana and Illinois.
+As a member of Veterans Integrated Service Network Ten, the Ann Arbor VA Hospital provides care for patients in lower Michigan, northern Ohio, Indiana and Illinois.

-As part of a $100 million clinical addition to the VA, Radiology moved into a new, 20,000-square-foot, state-of-the-art imaging facility in October 1998.
-This space features:
+As part of a $100 million clinical addition to the VA, Radiology moved into a new, 20,000-square-foot, state-of-the-art imaging facility and features the following equipment:

-Radiology performs 35,000 exams a year, supporting activities within the Ann Arbor facility, along with studies from two outpatient facilities.
+Radiology performs 58,000 exams a year, supporting activities within the Ann Arbor facility, along with studies from two other VA outpatient facilities.
 All faculty members have joint appointments at the University of Michigan.
-Three radiology residents are assigned to the VA every week.
-These residents are exposed to the unique medical problems of veteran patients, and have the opportunity to provide direct patient care with all exams monitored and reviewed by attending staff.
-Radiology performs or supports research in musculoskeletal imaging, lung cancer and PET scanning, head and neck tumor imaging, and neurology.
+Radiology residents and fellows are assigned to the VA every week.
+These residents and fellows are exposed to the unique medical problems of veteran patients and have the opportunity to provide direct patient care with all exams monitored and reviewed by attending staff.
+Radiology performs and supports a wide variety of research projects.
 Radiology supports medical student education both within a Radiology rotation and for students assigned to other medical disciplines.

-For more information, please contact Division Director, Venkataramu Krishnamurthy , MBBS
+For more information, please contact the service chief Venkataramu Krishnamurthy, MBBS

 Venkataramu Krishnamurthy, MBBS